University of Winnipeg: Athletics

-The university is represented in U Sports by the Winnipeg Wesmen in volleyball, basketball, soccer, wrestling, as well as baseball.
+The university is represented in U Sports by the "Winnipeg Wesmen" in basketball, soccer, and volleyball.
 The U of W built a new field house (" The RecPlex"), named after Lloyd Axworthy, adjacent to the Duckworth Centre that provides indoor soccer services and smoothies.

-The Great Rock Climb
+Great Rock Climb

 The University of Winnipeg has held their annual UWinnipeg Duckworth Great Rock Climb for over 67 years.
 The rock climb is traditionally held at the beginning of classes each year, on the front lawn of Portage Commons.
 The competition involves teams of three racing from Wesley Hall to the granite boulder monument on campus.
 The team to run and climb the rock the fastest wins.
 The fastest record was made at 9.4 seconds in 1979.

-Library, Museum, Archives, and Art Gallery
+Library, museum, archives, and art gallery

 The University of Winnipeg Library supports the teaching and research needs of the university community through consultation services, research materials access, and spaces for study.
-In addition to administration of the Library, The Dean of the Library manages a portfolio that includes the copyright office, archives, art gallery, anthropology museum, and WinnSpace, the university's institutional repository.
+In addition to administration of the library, The dean of the library manages a portfolio that includes the copyright office, archives, art gallery, anthropology museum, and WinnSpace, the university's institutional repository.
 The library facility occupies the 4th and 5th floors of Centennial Hall, which was featured on the March 1973 cover of Progressive Architecture.

 The Anthropology Museum holds collections in ethnology, archaeology, primatology and hominid osteology which support the research, teaching, and public service functions of the Anthropology Department.

 The University of Winnipeg Archives preserves and provides access to the records of the University of Winnipeg, as well as aspects of Manitoba history relevant to research at the University of Winnipeg, including social justice and human rights.

 Gallery 1C03 is the campus art gallery, located in Centennial Hall.
 The mission of the gallery is to, "engage diverse communities through the development and presentation of contemporary and historical art exhibitions and related programming initiatives."
 The gallery shows Manitoban, Canadian as well as international artists.
 The gallery also works to develop, preserve and present the university's art collection.